 To apply for the Medicare low-income subsidy, simply fill out an "Application for Extra Help with Medicare Prescription Drug Plan Costs" (SSA-1020) form with Social Security.
 You can apply and submit this form by:

 After you submit your application, Social Security will review it and send you a notification in the mail if you are eligible.
-If you qualify for Extra Help and are not yet enrolled in a Medicare Part D drug plan, you can sign up for a plan at that time.
+If you qualify for Extra Help and are not yet enrolled in a Medicare Part D Prescription Drug Plan, you can enroll in a plan at that time.